hm-lang/core/proposals/README.md

 * variables that are already named after the correct argument can be used without `:`
     * `(X: dbl, Y: int)` can be called with `(X, Y)` if `X` and `Y` are already defined in the scope

-TODO: automatic casting to the argument type will break "pass by reference" logic. we could do a compile error if the type isn't compatible; i.e., the instance being passed in should be the type or a child of the type.

 ```
 # declaring a variable:
 ReadonlyVar: int